About

 Paloma Ronquillo

-Paloma pursued this calling at California State University Monterey Bay, earning a degree in Cinematic Arts and Technology while freelancing and working as a camera operator with Local 611.
-Determined to refine her craft, she went on to earn an MFA in Cinematography from UCLA’s School of Theater, Film, and Television.
+Determined to further develop her skills, she went on to earn an MFA in Cinematography from UCLA’s School of Theater, Film, and Television.

-Her goal is to bring not only artistic and technical vision to every project but also a sense of fun to set.
-She believes the creative process should be collaborative, filled with laughter and positive energy, creating an enjoyable environment for everyone involved.
-With bold artistry and a commitment to emotionally rich storytelling, Paloma crafts visually compelling narratives that leave a lasting impact.
+Her goal is always to bring a distinct artistic and technical vision to every project, along with a culture of creative play.
+She believes the creative process should be collaborative, filled with laughter and positive energy, and provide an enjoyable environment for everyone involved.

 Recognitions & Awards